allpark/Py-Port-Scanner/README.md

 # Python Port Scanner

-Anonygram is a simple Python program that allows one to scan a range of ports of a remote host.
+This is a simple Python program that allows one to scan a range of ports of a remote host.

 ## Getting Started